University of Dubuque logo

 Key Highlights

-• Expanded its curriculum to include a liberal arts college and academy, granting its first college degrees in 1906.
+• Expanded its academic offerings to include a liberal arts college, granting its first degrees in 1906.

 Timeline